LeonardoHQ/mem0_self_hosted_mcp/README.md

 - **Reset memories:** Reset all memories for a user, agent, or run.
 - **OpenAPI Documentation:** Accessible via `/docs` endpoint.

-## Starting the server
+## Starting the Server

-Do it using the `docker-compose.yml` file by executing
+Do it using the `docker-compose.yml` file by executing:

 ```bash
 docker compose up -d
 ```

 Make sure you don't have other services running on the same ports declared on the `docker-compose.yml` file.

+## Key Differences from Original mem0ai/mem0 Server

+1. **OpenRoute Integration:** This implementation is configured to work with OpenRoute for embeddings and LLM operations instead of the default providers used in the original.
+2. **Updated Libraries:** All Python dependencies have been updated to their latest compatible versions.
+3. **Self-Hosted Focus:** Optimized for self-hosted deployment with MCP (Model Context Protocol) support.

+## Available Entry Points

+- `fastapi_main.py` - Standard FastAPI server implementation
+- `fastmcp_main.py` - FastAPI server with MCP integration

+Both servers provide the same Mem0 REST API endpoints.